DreamersofDay/guides/protocols/features/README.md

 Building Features
 =================

-Think about a metric that will measure feature usage most effectively.
+During iteration planning agree on a metric that will measure feature usage most effectively.

 Add it to [Mixpanel].